ElementsProject/lightning/doc/lightning-graphql.7.md

 Requested non-array fields for which no data is available will generally be returned with a `null` value, whereas array fields will be empty if no data is available.
-Satoshi or millisatoshi amount compatibility fields are not available via GraphQL.
+Compatibility fields for satoshi or millisatoshi amounts are not available via GraphQL.

 On failure, any error code documented in sections relevant to the requested